AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/destinations-configurations.md

 * Determine which attributes and identities can be exported out of Experience Platform to the destination.
 * Set an aggregation policy, which determines how long Experience Platform should wait when aggregating HTTP messages to be sent to API integrations.
 Destination developers can configure different aggregation types to determine how many profiles should be included in outgoing HTTP messages and how long Experience Platform should wait until dispatching the HTTP message.
 Find extensive information about the [aggregation policy configuration options](/help/destinations/destination-sdk/destination-configuration.md#aggregation) available to destination developers in the Destination SDK documentation.
+* Determine if HTTP message exports should include profiles that qualify for segments, that are removed from segments, or both.
 * Determine which file name and file formatting configurations should be available to users when exporting files.

 ## Settings on a dataflow level customizable by users

-On top of the fixed settings that depend on destination type and the settings configured by the destination developer, there are certain export settings that users can configure in the activation workflow.
-These settings relate to the export schedule for a certain dataflow, the attributes and identity fields that should be exported, or the file formatting options for exported files.
+On top of the non-editable settings that depend on destination type and the settings configured by the destination developer, there are certain export settings that users can configure in the activation workflow.
+These settings relate to the export schedule for a certain dataflow, the attributes and identity fields that should be exported in a dataflow, or the file formatting options for exported files.

 The settings that are available to users when connecting to a destination depend on how the destination was configured by the destination developer and which settings they made available to users.